 In addition to monitoring, Environmental Efficiency can evaluate the existing control measures, such as RPE, and propose any necessary improvements.
 One particular control measure is LEV (Local Exhaust Ventilation) and Environmental Efficiency has many years of inspecting these systems to determine their effectiveness.

 It will be necessary to repeat the monitoring from time to time even if the monitoring results give the all clear.
 The re-monitoring interval depends on how close the results are to the OELV.
 BS EN 689:1966 gives useful guidance on re-monitoring.
 Re-monitoring should also be considered after any process change or change in intensity of activity.
 For example, revised workshop layouts, welding of larger fabrications or increased numbers of welders would be reason to consider re-monitoring.

 One final point is that monitoring of workers is not only good for their health, but can protect you from spurious legal claims.
 If you have no history of workplace air monitoring (and good results), it can be difficult to defend a claim in court.

 Environmental Efficiency offers workplace air monitoring and LEV assessments across Ireland and the UK.
 Environmental Efficiency has a wide range of sampling equipment and media available in-house and can respond quickly to any monitoring requirement.
-For further information on workplace monitoring please contact us at Bray or one of our local offices.
+For further information on workplace monitoring please contact us our environmental consultants at Bray or one of our local offices.

 CSO QNHS Employment Q1 2017 Metal Forming, welding and related trades.